bkomuves/slides/README.md

-Slides of same talks I gave
+Slides of some talks I gave
 ---------------------------

 Mathematics: